 Lead the policy debate as the trusted, authoritative source of advice and research.

 Set, monitor and maintain standards for the provision of quality emergency medical care in Australia and New Zealand.

 Promote emergency medicine as a specialised practice, body of knowledge and career.

 ACEM Strategic Plan 2019 – 2021: The Next Phase

 At its meeting held 13 August 2018, the ACEM Board approved a draft 2019 – 2021 Strategic Plan and is currently inviting feedback and comment on the draft document.

 The ACEM Strategic Plan 2019 – 2021: The Next Phase will guide the College in a distinctly identifiable period of development for the organisation, building on its history and outlining the priorities for the College to ensure it remains relevant in a contemporary and complex operating environment.
 The Plan is a combination of the essential work the College must do and includes what has been clearly indicated by key stakeholders, as well as continuing the work we are already doing in priority areas.

 Any feedback members, trainees and external stakeholders may have in relation to the draft document should be submitted to [email protected].
 Consultation closes on Friday, 21 September 2018.

 Commitment to Reconciliation and improving outcomes for Māori

-The College is progressing work to improve outcomes for Māori in Aotearoa New Zealand.
+The College is progressing a strategy to achieve equity for Māori in Aotearoa New Zealand.